 So, what can you do with the adolescent dog in your life?

-- Don’t panic!
+- Firstly, don’t panic!
 Get informed instead – Sarah Whitehead’s Adolescent Survival Guide is recommended reading.

-- Don’t ruin the relationship.
+- Secondly, don’t ruin the relationship.
 Hopefully, your parents didn’t ruin yours when you started showing all your teenage traits.
 Your dog’s brain has not fully developed so training will have its challenges.

 - Be clear when providing guidance.
 Even over-exaggerate if need be.